axksel/A-Fishing-Game/README.md

- A-Fishing-Game
+# Insane Fishing Simulator 2006
-# A Fishing Game for NGJ 2019
+## A Nordic Game Jam 2019 game.

-HEllo

 A build of the game is available at: https://godlikecpu.itch.io/ifs2006